Alternative Treatments and Stretching for Frozen Shoulder (Adhesive Capsulitis)

-STR Therapy process by using home treatments with the
+Circulatory Boost process by using home treatments with the

 TShellz Wrap, all the while keeping rested to keep stress off the injury.
 Once the injury has healed, it is time to take the third and final step to recovery by beginning a shoulder rehabilitation stretching regimen.